Translate

 1. Confront them.
 Sit them down (if they can sit) and ask for the truth.

 2. Accept it.
 Maybe love really is blind.
 Maybe five squirrels working together in perfect harmony is actually the most romantic thing of all.
+Just know this: your relationship will require a steady supply of cashews.

 Hollywood Announces Bold New Plan to Remake Every Movie Ever Made, Forever